Batterygrid-intern/Hanport-data-parser/README.md

 4. MQTT library for data transmittion the data
 5. Modbus library for data transmittion

+# hanport class
+after reading the data from the hanport this class will be used to validate and parse the data.

+# mqtt class
+used to transmitt data.

 # Things to look at
 - interfacing